 PCMA’s Catalyst community offers members a platform to ask each other questions, share ideas, or, as the website says, “communicate and collaborate.”
 Each month Convene features some of the most popular topics in the forum.
 Here’s a sampling from a recent Catalyst discussion.

-Revamping a Reception
+Revamping an Event Reception

 “I could use some creative ideas for a reception in Los Angeles at the convention center — a theme [that incorporates the destination’s culture] for approximately 2,000 attendees,” Noreen Burke, CEM, director of business development at Corcoran Expositions Inc., wrote on the PCMA Catalyst forum.
 “I’m looking for both food and experience ideas.
 Have you created an experience that your attendees are still talking about?”

 Considering the audience, of course, we created a game night experience through roulette wheels, etc. In New Orleans, we had a jazz event with musician silhouettes as decor, and foods representing the city.
 Since [you’ll be] in L.A., maybe a night of old Hollywood and ethnic foods representing the city?
 Best wishes and have fun creating this experience.